Sojus Records Ensoniq SD-1: an open-source emulation of the 1990 TransewaveTM synth

 However, it also has limitations that must be considered.
 You can run only one instance per DAW at a time due to engine limitations.
 Also, DAW automation is not visible on the GUI.

-The biggest downer for me, is the implementation of the user interface.
-It’s 100% authentic yes, but programming sounds requires navigating through a cryptic-looking 1990-style menu system.
+The biggest downer for me is the user interface implementation.
+It’s 100% authentic, yes, but programming sounds requires navigating through a cryptic-looking 1990-style menu system.

 First Impression

 I downloaded the synth directly and searched for the appropriate ROMs.
 That wasn’t a problem.
 You just have to be a little careful to zip the correct files together.
-To me, the new Ensoniq SD-1 emulator sounds very authentic but I can’t just how close it is.
+To me, the new Ensoniq SD-1 emulator sounds very authentic, but I can’t just tell how close it is.

 However, it won’t be the plugin I will program.
 It’s too critical for me.
 But it’s cool that the SD-1 is now available as a free emulator.
-Thanks guys!
-According to a Guilio Zausa, he is working with The Usual Suspects team also on a Ensoniq SD-1 plugin.
+Thanks, guys!
+According to Giulio Zausa, he is working with The Usual Suspects team, also on an Ensoniq SD-1 plugin.

 Sojus Records Ensoniq SD-1 emulator is available now as a free download.
 It runs as a VST3 plugin on macOS (native Apple Silicon + Intel) and Windows.
 To use it, you need the original ROM files that can be found on the World Wide Web.